Candice Carty-Williams: Publishing career

 Internships with Melville House, 4th Estate and William Collins led to her being employed in 2014 as marketing assistant at the HarperCollins imprint 4th Estate, with promotion to marketing executive in 2015.
 While in this job she became aware of the underrepresentation of BAME authors and writers in publishing, so she created the Guardian and 4th Estate BAME Short Story Prize, which aimed to offer assistance towards publishing or literary agent representation.
 Tash Aw said the prize was "a small but hugely valuable step in supporting writers from minority backgrounds, and helping them gain the visibility that their work deserves".

-In September 2016 she joined Vintage, where she was senior marketing executive and was also a mentor on the Penguin Books "Write Now" scheme, eventually leaving the imprint in May 2019.
+In September 2016, she joined Vintage, where she was senior marketing executive and was also a mentor on the Penguin Books "Write Now" scheme, eventually leaving the imprint in May 2019.

+In August 2026, she announced that she was withdrawing herself and the entire scheduled panel from an appearance that had been announced for October at the Cheltenham Literature Festival, where she had been a guest curator.
+This was in protest at festival co-sponsorship by The Times newspaper, which she wrongly believed had not commented on the death of Cambridge University professorJason Arday.

 Queenie

 In 2017, her first novel, Queenie, was the subject of an auction between four publishers and was eventually acquired for a six-figure sum by Orion.
 Published in 2019, the novel is about the "life and loves of Queenie Jenkins, a vibrant, troubled 25-year-old Jamaican Brit who is not having a very good year"', and although it was marketed as "a black Bridget Jones", Carty-Williams herself said in an interview in Stylist magazine: "That's how I thought of her in the beginning, too.
 But this book is also naturally political just because of who Queenie is.
 She's not Bridget Jones.
 She could never be."
-Speaking on CBS Local, Carty-Williams further explained: "It's such a personal story, but it is one that is universal as well....It's not autobiographical, but it’s themes that I've borrowed from my life and my friends' lives."
+Speaking on CBS Local, Carty-Williams further explained: "It's such a personal story, but it is one that is universal as well....It's not autobiographical, but it's themes that I've borrowed from my life and my friends' lives."
 Queenie received much positive critical attention, described by reviewers as both a "smart and breezy comic debut" and "astutely political, an essential commentary on everyday racism."

 In August 2021, it was announced that an eight-episode television drama series based on Queenie had been commissioned from Carty-Williams by Channel 4.